 Breaking the pattern:

 There is a simple yet powerful adage; “If you always do what you have always done, you’ll always get what you have always got” When we feel down, anxious or stressed it can seem very difficult to look out from under the clouds, take stock and consider what changes we can make to improve our situation.
 As we know this is predominantly because our focus is typically very black and white, so it’s much harder for us to see the shades of grey and get a sense of perspective.

 What resources do we possess to make the change we desire?

-So with this understanding you can see how it is helpful to prepare for those inevitable emotional times, when you are calmer and more in control.
+So with all this understanding you can see how it is helpful to prepare for those inevitable emotional times, when you are calmer and more in control.
 Nearly all of us can remember times when we have cheered ourselves up and seen the positive, brighter side of life, or simply felt calmer and more in control.
 Learning, in detail, exactly how we do this can give us a powerful tool for coping in difficult times.
 When we are resourceful what exactly do we say to ourselves internally?
 Do we do something physically to change our situation for the better?
 Do we go somewhere different?
 Who do we speak to?
 What positive inspiring past experience can we recall?
-It is usually the small changes that can set into motion the bigger differences.
+It is very often the small changes that can set into motion the bigger differences.